-This is a psuedo-transcript for a talk given at Deconstruct 2019.
-To make this accessible for people on slow connections as well as people using screen readers, the slides have been replaced by in-line text (the talk has ~120 slides; at an average of 20 kB per slide, that's 2.4 MB; in Nigeria, 1GB of data costs ~1.2x median daily income).
+To make this accessible for people on slow connections as well as people using screen readers, the slides have been replaced by in-line text (the talk has ~120 slides; at an average of 20 kB per slide, that's 2.4 MB.
+If you think that's trivial, consider that half of Americans still aren't on broadband and the situation is much worse in developing countries.

 The top comment reads: